 While anyone can inspect a limited company’s published accounts, a sole trader’s financial information is kept private.
 That may mean that competitors have less information from which to see how you’re faring and identify the secrets of your success.

-A sole trader’s personal details also remain private, whereas certain details relating to company directors forms part of the publically accessible Companies House record.
+A sole trader’s personal details also remain private, whereas certain details relating to company directors form part of the publicly accessible Companies House record.

 10 It’s easier to change your mind

-People starting out on their own in business for the first time often do so on a part-time basis, perhaps remaining employed so they retain the security of a salary.
-Many people in that position, dipping their toe into the water of running a business, will choose to do so as a sole trader, waiting until they have more confidence in the business and its ability to support them and their family before deciding whether a limited company might work better.
+People starting out on their own in business for the first time often do so on a part-time basis.
+They may remain employed elsewhere so they retain the security of a salary.
+Many people dipping their toes into the water of running a business will choose to do so as a sole trader.
+This allows them to wait until they have more confidence in the business and its ability to support them and their family before deciding whether a limited company might work better.
 With its less formal appearance, operating a separate business as a sole trader might also be easier to explain and justify to your current employer than forming a limited company for the same purpose.

 The right business structure will depend on your individual circumstances, and for many the advantages of a limited company will outweigh the potential benefits of operating as a sole trader.
 There are also disadvantages to operating as a sole trader, which you should consider.
 Professional advice from an independent professional who knows your circumstances, such as your accountant or solicitor, is always useful if you’re unsure how best to set up a new business.

 This article was originally published in 2014.
 The most recent update was in November 2023.